microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/7_Comments.md

 - **Output**: A description of the tuple returned by an operation or function.
 - **Type Parameters**: An empty section which contains one additional subsection for each generic type parameter.
+- **Named Items**: A description of the named items in a user defined type.
+  May contain additional Markdown subsections with the description for each individual named item.
 - **Example**: A short example of the operation, function or type in use.
 - **Remarks**: Miscellaneous prose describing some aspect of the operation, function, or type.